hinchley2018/hinchley2018/README.md

 ### Business goals
 - [x] Get a paying client outside of 9-5 or mentoring
-- [ ] Learn more about sales and Lead Generation in [Makers School](https://www.skool.com/makerschool/about?ref=8f4e816ff4594859b18baa30050e40c1)
+- [x] Learn more about sales and Lead Generation in [Makers School](https://www.skool.com/makerschool/about?ref=8f4e816ff4594859b18baa30050e40c1)
+- [ ] Help a business owner grow their business through software solutions